 Even Pa and Ma Ingalls did it!

-In the Little House on the Prairie stories by Laura Ingalls Wilder we read that Pa Ingalls left the farm from time to time to go work on the railroad or some other short-term paying job.
+In Little House on the Prairie stories by Laura Ingalls Wilder we read that Pa Ingalls left the farm from time to time to go work on the railroad or some other short-term paying job.

 Like many pioneer women, Ma Ingalls and her neighbors sold extra eggs, milk, butter, and canned goods or traded them for credit at the general store.
 That’s not so far off from how some modern homesteaders and farmers make ends meet!